George Germain, 1st Viscount Sackville

-Major-General George Germain, 1st Viscount Sackville, PC (26 January 1716 – 26 August 1785) was a British Army officer, politician, and government official, who served as Secretary of State for the Colonies from 1775 to 1782.
-Serving in the North ministry during the American War of Independence, he was a hardliner, "the chief architect the American War in Britain," receiving significant blame for Britain's defeat in the conflict.
-Germain's issuance of confusing instructions to British commanders in North America coupled with his failure to understand either the geography of Britain's American colonies or the determination of the rebels' resolve have led historians to support such arguments.
-He served in the British army in the War of the Austrian Succession and in Seven Years' War, including at the decisive Battle of Minden, after which he was court-martialled.
-His political career ended with the fall of the North ministry in March 1782.
+Major-General George Germain, 1st Viscount Sackville, PC (born George Sackville; 26 January 1716 – 26 August 1785) was a British Army officer and politician who served as Secretary of State for the Colonies from 1775 to 1782.
+Serving in the North ministry during the American War of Independence, he was a hardliner, "the chief architect of the American War in Britain," receiving significant blame for Britain's defeat.

+Germain's war policy was based on his mistaken belief that loyalty to the crown was widespread and would prevail with military support.
+His issuance of confusing instructions to British commanders in North America, coupled with his failure to understand either the geography of Britain's American colonies or the determination of the rebels' resolve, have led many historians to support such arguments.

+He served in the British army in the War of the Austrian Succession and in the European theater of Seven Years' War.
+In the decisive Battle of Minden, his lack of vigorous action was considered a disgrace.
+He called for a court-martial to clear his name, but the court decided against him.
+His military career ended, but after a period he was elected to Parliament and gained prominence politically in the ministry of Lord North.
+His career ended with the fall of the North ministry in March 1782, when Parliament no longer supported the American war.

 Early life and education

 He was born George Sackville, the third son of Lionel Sackville, 1st Duke of Dorset, and his wife Elizabeth, daughter of Lieutenant-General Walter Philip Colyear.
-His Godfather George I attended his baptism.
+His godfather George I attended his baptism.

-As an adult, George legally changed his name in 1770 to "George Germain", by which he is generally known in the historical literature.
+As an adult, Sackville legally changed his name in 1770 to "George Germain" by which he is generally known in the historical literature.

 He was educated at Westminster School in London and graduated from Trinity College in Dublin in 1737.
 Between 1730 and 1737 and again from 1750 to 1755, his father held the post of Lord Lieutenant of Ireland.
-While in Dublin he befriended the celebrated writer Jonathan Swift.
-He also encountered Lord Ligonier who would later assist his career in the military.
+While in Dublin, Sackville befriended the celebrated writer Jonathan Swift.
+He also encountered Lord Ligonier, who would subsequently assist his career in the military.

-He then entered the army, where was elected Grandmaster of the Grand Lodge of Ireland in 1751 and served for two years.
+He then entered the army, where he was elected Grandmaster of the Grand Lodge of Ireland in 1751 and served for two years.

 Family

-He married Diana Sambrooke, daughter of John Sambrooke and Elizabeth Forester, on 3 September 1754.
+Sackville married Diana Sambrooke, daughter of John Sambrooke and Elizabeth Forester, on 3 September 1754.
 They had two sons and two daughters, including: